Decline and Recovery

 Diet

 An American alligator’s diet is comprised of a wide variety of food items.
-Small alligators, less than three feet, mainly feed on spiders, minnows, crawfish, shrimp, and crabs.
+Small alligators, less than 3 feet mainly feed on spiders, minnows, crawfish, shrimp, and crabs.
 As alligators grow larger so do their food items.
 Adult alligators are opportunistic and will feed on anything from fish, snakes, turtles, birds, muskrats, nutria, and otters, to raccoons, feral pigs, deer, and even other alligators.
+Pets are similar in size to other prey of alligators and their movements will often attract an alligator’s interest as a food item.

 Living with Alligators